Best open-source alternatives to Cursor IDE

 +1 more

-- file creation and editing
+- code editing

-- terminal command execution
+- local agent execution

 +5 more